BraiDyn-BC/bdbc-data-pipeline/docs/README.md

 - [bdbc-session-explorer](../pipeline-core/bdbc-session-explorer): used to iterate over the sessions in the experiment when running [bdbc-nwb-packager](../pipeline-core/bdbc-nwb-packager).
 - [bdbc-nwb-packager](../pipeline-core/bdbc-nwb-packager): the library that does all the job related to NWB file structure generation.

-The directory also contains the `env.template.sh` file, for more reproducible environment variable setting in UNIX-like environments.

-> ![NOTE]
->
-> Please refer to the [env.template.sh](../pipeline-core/env.template.sh) file to see how it works.
->

 ### `atlas-registration`

 A set of packages used for reference atlas registration.